 Memorial Day began as "Decoration Day," a designated time to decorate the gravestones of many of the roughly 620,000 people killed in the Civil War.

 It is unclear when and where this act of commemoration first took place: around 25 communities have been tied to the origin of Memorial Day, according to the U.S. Department of Veterans Affairs, with one such event reportedly held as far back as October 1864 in Boalsburg, Pennsylvania.
+In 1868, the head of the Grand Army of the Republic, an organization of Union veterans, established May 30 as Decoration Day, encouraging Americans to decorate the graves of the war dead with flowers.

 New York became the first state to designate Decoration Day a legal holiday in 1873, and by 1890, every other former Union state had followed suit.
 By the conclusion of World War I, the focus shifted from honoring those killed on Civil War battlefields to all men and women who had died while fighting for the United States.
 In the years that followed, the holiday became more widely known as Memorial Day.